Top App Bar

 For the title, you can choose the following transitions:

-The large title will fade out and translate, and the small title will fade in.
+The large title fades out and translates, and the small title fades in.

-The large title will continuously scale and translate into the position in the small bar.
+The large title continuously scales and translates into the position in the small bar.

 Animation of collapsing layout from the large to small top app bar